-SPS's grading system is as follows: A, excellent; B, good; C, fair; D, passing but poor; F, failure.
-Plus and minus letter grades are also used.
-Unless program regulations specifically state otherwise, all courses fulfilling degree, certificate, or certification requirements must be taken for a letter grade.
-Students are encouraged to utilize the GPA calculator to figure out their cumulative GPA.
+SPS's grading system is as follows: A, excellent; B, good; C, fair; D, passing but poor; F, a final grade that is not subject to reexamination.
+Plus and minus letter grades are also used, except with D. Unless program regulations specifically state otherwise, all courses fulfilling degree, certificate, or certification requirements must be taken for a letter grade, and each student must maintain at least a B (3.00) average.
+In certain cases, there might be program-specific courses that have higher minimum grades.
+Students may visit SSOL to view their grade point average (GPA), which calculates both a semester and cumulative GPA.
+Additionally, Columbia College GPA calculator can help students calclate their major GPA or the GPA for any given set of classes outside of SSOL.